logological/logological.org/content/pages/faq.md

 \setcounter{biburlnumpenalty}{100} % Allow breaking at numbers (for DOIs)
 ```

-### How can I get Biblatex to print a longer dash for repeated authors?
+### How can I make Biblatex print a longer dash for repeated authors?

 ```latex
 \usepackage[dashed=true]{biblatex}